 We group each patient stay using:

-- 1 principal diagnosis
+- One principal diagnosis

 - Up to 24 secondary diagnoses

-- Up to 25 surgical procedure codes
+- Up to 25 procedure codes

 - Age

-- Gender
+- Sex

 - Patient discharge status

-We annually update each MS-LTC-DRG based on the latest LTCH discharge data and its predetermined Average Length of Stay (ALOS).
+We annually update each MS-LTC-DRG based on the latest LTCH discharge data and its predetermined average length of stay (ALOS).
 We pay LTCHs for each discharge based on the MS-LTC-DRG if it meets exclusion requirements from the site neutral payment rate.
 We pay for cases assigned to an MS-LTC-DRG based on the federal payment rate, including payment and policy adjustments.

 Short-Stay Outlier

-The SSO policy helps prevent inappropriately paying cases without a full episode of care.
+The SSO policy helps prevent inappropriately paying for cases without a full episode of care.
 SSO payment adjustments apply only to the standard federal payment rate discharges and may happen when a patient:

-- Discharges to home
+- Is discharged to their home

 - Exhausts LTCH benefits during the stay